3.12 Ethical Access

 -

-- 3.2.3.
-Written contact: Written contact must follow procedures described in HRPP policy 3.6 (Subject Recruitment Through Direct Invitation) (which specifies the content and format of communication, identification of recipient and sender, return contact information, and frequency and timing of messages).
+- 3.2.3.1.
+Written contact must follow procedures described in HRPP policy 3.6 (Subject Recruitment Through Direct Invitation) (which specifies the content and format of communication, identification of recipient and sender, return contact information, and frequency and timing of messages).

 4.0 Ethical Access for Review of Medical Records

 - 4.1.
-For research that involves review of existing or prospective records, and where consent of the subject has been waived under HHS or FDA regulations, the requirement for ethical access will still apply to identification of potential subjects, as per section 3.1 above.
+For research that involves review of medical or other records, and where consent of the subject has been waived under HHS or FDA regulations, the requirement for ethical access will still apply to identification of potential subjects, as above.

 - 5.1.
-Investigators must describe how they have ethical access in the subject identification and recruitment section of the IRB application, or the appropriate section of the Medical Records Application.
+Investigators must describe how they have ethical access in the appropriate sections of the relevant IRB application, or justification for waiver of the requirement.

-- 5.3.
-If the investigator does not have ethical access for the purposes of recruitment, the investigator may consider adding a co-investigator with the appropriate access, whose role would be to introduce the potential subject to the investigator (as per section 3.2.1.2).
+5.1.1.
+If the investigator does not have ethical access for the purposes of recruitment, the investigator may add a co-investigator with the appropriate access, whose role would be to introduce the potential subject to the investigator (as per above).

-- 5.5.
-If the investigator does not have ethical access for the purposes of review of medical records, the investigator may consider adding a co-investigator with the appropriate access, whose role would be to identify potential subjects and gather de-identified data for the investigator.
-This role can also be taken by an “honest broker” (per HRPP policy 3.4; Use of Protected Health Information in Research)
+- 5.1.3.1. add a co-investigator with the appropriate access, whose role would be to identify potential subjects and gather de-identified data for the investigator.
+This role can also be taken by an “honest broker” (per HRPP policy 3.4; Use of Protected Health Information in Research); or

-- 5.6.
-Review of medical records must also satisfy requirements of the HIPAA Privacy Rule per HRPP policy 3.4 (Use of Protected Health Information in Research).
+- 6.3.
+The IRB (or the expedited reviewer) must determine that access to medical records also satisfies requirements of the HIPAA Privacy Rule per HRPP policy 3.4 (Use of Protected Health Information in Research).

 DOCUMENT HISTORY: